pretix/pretix-docs/docs/guides/seating.md

 ### Blocking seats

-If you want to disable sales for a certain selection of seats, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
+You can disable sales for a certain selection of seats.
+In order to do so for a single event, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
+In order to do the same for a date in an event series, navigate to :navpath:Your event → :fa3-calendar: Dates: and select the date in question.
+The process is the same from here on out.

 Click the :btn:Change blocked seats: button.
 This takes you to a page titled "Blocked seats".